apache/buildstream-site/content/pages/community.md

 * The most obvious way to participate is to [use BuildStream]({filename}installation.md).
 * If you are interested in testing the new features developed by the BuildStream community, install/deploy the latest [Development Snapshot].
       * It would be great to hear back about your experience.
-Join us on the #buildstream channel on the [GNOME IRC server] or the [BuildStream Community] mailing list.
+Join us on the #buildstream channel on the [GNOME IRC server] or the BuildStream community [mailing list].
 Feel free to provide support to other users through these channels.
-            * You might also be interested in checking the [mailing list archive].
       * One of the most valuable ways to participate is [reporting potential bugs]({filename}faq.md#contribute-to-buildstream).
 You can find a detailed explanation about how to do so in the [FAQ]({filename}faq.md).
 * Develop BuildStream
       * The [buildstream repository] on gitlab hosts the code base.
 Sign-up on [Gitlab.com] and request becoming a member of the [BuildStream Group].